About Me — so glad we’ve crossed paths

-My work is rooted in contemplation and also deeply personal.
-I know firsthand the patterns of disconnection, chronic pain, and freeze, and I meet each person with the compassion and presence I once yearned for.
+This work is contemplative and deeply personal.
+I know firsthand the experiences of disconnection and chronic pain, and I meet each person with the presence and care I once needed myself.

-I weave the personal, relational, and transpersonal.
-Through a relational lens, we can transform attachment patterns and connect more intimately with ourselves, others, and life.
-Through transpersonal integration, healing expands beyond just endless cycles of fixing into a renewed sense of meaning.
+I weave the personal, interpersonal, and transpersonal.
+Through a relational lens, we work with attachment patterns that live beneath words, opening the capacity for deeper connection with ourselves, others, and life itself.
+Through transpersonal integration, healing moves beyond endless fixing into renewed meaning.

-I live in New York City, I don’t belong to any one group, method, or tradition, and I’d be honored to support you on your journey.
+I live in New York City, I don’t belong to any one method or tradition, and I’d be honored to support you on your journey.

 Certifications & Trainings